The leader in health care for the people of Central and West Oahu.

 - A comprehensive cancer center for more accessible care

 Today, Pali Momi continues to provide award-winning care to thousands of patients each year.
 Pali Momi has been recognized by the American Heart Association and American Stroke Association for its stroke care program.
 The Bariatric Surgery Program offers complete patient care, lifestyle transition and support, and has received Metabolic and Bariatric Surgery Accreditation and is recognized as a Quality Improvement Program Accredited Center, a joint program of the American College of Surgeons and the American Society for Metabolic and Bariatric Surgery.

-With more than 1,200 employees and 400 physicians, Pali Momi is fully accredited by The Joint Commission, an independent nonprofit organization that certifies health care organizations and programs in the United States.
+With more than 1,200 employees and more than 500 physicians, Pali Momi is fully accredited by The Joint Commission, an independent nonprofit organization that certifies health care organizations and programs in the United States.